JialongShi/LSILS_TSP_3opt/README.md

 ## Outputs

 The outputs are located in the 'results' folder.
-The 'log_*.txt' files contain crucial information regarding the execution process, while the 'fit_eval_*.txt' files record the fitness (first column) versus the function evaluation (second column).
+The 'log_....txt' files contain crucial information regarding the execution process, while the 'fit_eval_....txt' files record the fitness (first column) versus the function evaluation (second column).

 ```